Nya2k/book-catalog/README.md

 <summary>Diagram explanation</summary>

 #### Django uses MVT (Model-View-Template) Architecture
-**Model (models.py)**  : Model manages data logic, interacts with database, and define the application's data structure of database
+**Model (models.py)**  : Model manages data logic, interacts with database, and defines the application's data structure of database.

 **View (views.py)** : View process user request by interacting with Model to retrieve, update, and manipulate data.
 View also interact with Template to render the view.

 **Template** : Template defines the structure and layout of the UI and generate it to be presented to the user by rendering view as an HTML file as the return of the user request.

-**`urls.py`** : `urls.py` defines the URL pattern for the web application and map to application view
+**`urls.py`** : `urls.py` defines the URL pattern for the web application and map to application view.

-**HTML file** : HTML defines the UI structure, layout, and presentation of content on web pages rendered by web browser/client and display content to users.
+**HTML file** : HTML defines the UI structure, layout, and presentation of content on web pages rendered by web browser/client and displays content to users.
 </details>

 ---